fpgaprince/rtd/docs/source/advance.rst

     Create CDC blocks/modules to organize all CDC techniques.
 Have these modules between the two modules clock by different clocks.
 Partitioning.

+    Synchronizer circuit
+    Pulse
+    Handshake
+    Sample and hold

+    if two clocks have the same frequency, but come from different sources, they are async. needs to be handled. if they're the same frequency but have different phases, it is async. handle it. if they have different frequency (one faster, one slower), they're def async. if a signal comes in the input pin and you have no information whatsoever about it, it is async. sync it.

 Slower to faster
 -----------------------
 Slow to Fast.